cs411-alawini/fa23-cs411-team063-QueryTitans/doc/Stage 1-Project Proposal.md

 A summary of benefits to the platform can be seen below:

-\- Simplified Tournament Creation: Organizers can effortlessly create and manage tournaments, specifying formats, schedules, and entry fees.
+\- *Simplified Tournament Creation*: Organizers can effortlessly create and manage tournaments, specifying formats, schedules, and entry fees.

-\- Enhanced Engagement: Gamification features will encourage more participants, leading to larger tournaments and greater visibility.
+\- *Enhanced Engagement*: Gamification features will encourage more participants, leading to larger tournaments and greater visibility.

-\- Community Building: The platform fosters a sense of community, driving brand loyalty and attracting sponsors.
+\- *Community Building*: The platform fosters a sense of community, driving brand loyalty and attracting sponsors.

 **4. Detailed Realness Description of Your Application**

 The primary source of data for E-Sports Era is the steamDB.info dataset provided by the TA’s.
 This dataset contains a comprehensive collection of information about various video games available on the Steam platform.
 It includes attributes such as game titles, genres, user reviews, developer and publisher information, pricing details, and system requirements.
 This dataset serves as the foundation for offering a diverse selection of e-sports tournaments based on specific game titles and genres.
 The platform will adhere to industry regulations and ethical guidelines regarding fair competition and responsible gaming.

 Apart from this, for training purposes, random test data is to be generated and used for the purpose of testing the Scheduling capabilities of the application.

 **5. Detailed Functionality Description of Your Application**